2021hy-team6/dashboard/dashboard-backend/README.md

-# Recycle Assistant
+# Dashboard Backend

-Backend Service for the Recycle Assistant Project
+Back-end for the Recycling Assistant Dashboard

 ### Requirements